 What are the Galettes Bretonnes?

-Galettes look like crepes or a thin pancake, and they can actually also be called crepes bretonnes.
-But the recipe is not the same than the usual French crepes you know.
-Galettes can be both savoury or sweet, but they are traditionally a savoury dish.
+Breton galettes look like crepes or a thin pancake, and they can actually also be called crepes bretonnes.
+But the recipe is not the same as the usual French crepes you know.
+Galettes can be savoury or sweet, but they are traditionally a savoury dish.

 You can find galettes with pretty much anything you like in it.
 The most common ones are: